LeishMarrero/SlidingIntoTheMLB/README.md

 ## Machine Learning
+### Linear Regression
 Based on our dataset, we used a multiple linear regression model to evaluate the relationship between different variables like age, height, weight, number of hits, and batting position to determine the homeruns a player can hit.
 We use statistics for the past 4 years in the MLB for each player.
 First, we used scikit learns LabelEncoder to convert our "bats" data to numerical data.
 We then calculated the variance inflation factor to measure how much the behavior of our independent variables correlate with other independent variables.
 VIF equal to 1 means variables are not correlated.
 Two variables that were moderately correlated are height and weight with a 1.4 VIF.
 After splitting our data and training our model, our mean absolute error was a 3.7, meaning our predictions varied plus or minus 3.7 homeruns.
 Our coefficients showed that two variables which have a bigger impact on how many homeruns will be hit are height and how many hits a player has.
 This model shows age doesn't necessarily impact how many homeruns will be hit by a player.
-Our model showed an accuracy score of
+Our model showed an accuracy score of 66.5%.

 ![VIF](Project_Images/VIF.png)